Cao Cao: Background

 Cao Cao returned to Ye (present-day Handan, Hebei) in the spring of 208 after pacifying northern China.
 He ordered the construction of Xuanwu Pool (玄武池) to train his troops in naval warfare.
 He also implemented changes to the political system by abolishing the Three Ducal Ministers and replacing them with the offices of the Imperial Chancellor (丞相) and Imperial Counsellor (御史大夫).
 (Note: The Three Ducal Ministers were the three highest ranked officials in the government of the Han dynasty and they collectively served as the heads of government.
 When Cao Cao abolished these three posts and replaced them with the office of the Imperial Chancellor (which he assumed shortly after), he was consolidating power so that he would become the sole head of government without having to share power with any other person.)
 He was officially appointed as Imperial Chancellor in July 208.
 Around this time he had the famous scholar Kong Rong – later listed by Cao Cao's own son Cao Pi as one of the foremost literary talents of the age – put to death for insouciance, along with his family.

 In August 208, Cao Cao launched a southern campaign to attack Liu Biao, the governor of Jing Province.
 Liu Biao died of illness in the following month and was succeeded by his younger son, Liu Cong.
 Liu Cong was stationed at Xiangyang while Liu Bei moved from Xinye County to Fancheng (樊城; present-day Fancheng District in Xiangyang, Hubei).
 Liu Cong surrendered in late September or October 208 when Cao Cao and his forces reached Xinye County.
 Liu Bei and his followers fled towards Xiakou (夏口; in present-day Wuhan) to join Liu Biao's elder son, Liu Qi.
 Cao Cao sent 5,000 riders to pursue Liu Bei and after covering 150 km in twenty-four hours they caught up with him and defeated him at the Battle of Changban.
 Liu Bei managed to escape and retreat safely to Xiakou with a few followers, but lost most of his supplies and equipment to the enemy.
 Liu Bei later formed an alliance with the warlord Sun Quan, who controlled the territories in the Wuyue region in southern China.

 Meanwhile, Cao Cao advanced towards Jiangling County and reformed Jing Province's administration.
 He also rewarded those who helped him gain Jing Province, including those from Liu Cong's side who persuaded Liu Cong to surrender to him.
-Cao Cao appointed Wen Ping, a former general under Liu Biao, as the Administrator of Jiangxia Commandery (江夏郡; around present-day Xinzhou District, Wuhan, Hubei) and put him in command of some of his troops.
+Cao Cao appointed Wen Ping, a former general under Liu Biao, as the Administrator of Jiangxia Commandery (around present-day Xinzhou District, Wuhan, Hubei) and put him in command of some of his troops.
 He also recruited members of the scholar-gentry in Jing Province, such as Han Song (韓嵩) and Deng Yi, to serve under him.